Marineland of Canada: Demers allegations

 In May 2012, Philip Demers, trainer of the walrus Smooshi, resigned from Marineland.
 He had been an employee of Marineland for 12 years and had been noted for his close relationship with Smooshi.
 Demers made public his concerns about Marineland and has been sued by Marineland.
 In Demers' version of accounts, Smooshi was moved from Marineland's barn to the Aquarium, where Demers said she deteriorated because of problems with the water.
 Smooshi was returned to the barn but problems returned.
 He asked for more walrus trainers, but his request was denied.
-By 2012, he had had responsibilities for hiring and training employees taken away, and he chose to resign.
+By 2012, he had responsibilities for hiring and training employees taken away, and he chose to resign.
 On August 15, 2012, the Toronto Star published an article of Demers' account, alleging that many sea mammals at Marineland live in inhumane conditions and suffer from a variety of illnesses caused by problems with water quality and chronic understaffing.
 Holer denied the allegations in the report, which was largely based on interviews conducted with former Marineland employees.
 The Ontario Society for the Prevention of Cruelty to Animals declined to press charges, but did order changes in park procedures that were then implemented by Marineland.
 The controversies led to Suzie McNeil, singer of the park's jingle, "Everyone Loves Marineland", to ask the park to no longer use her recording.

 Demers's campaign against the institution is profiled in the 2020 documentary film The Walrus and the Whistleblower.
 It was released as part of the Hot Docs Documentary Film Festival.
 It documented the relationship former Marineland trainer Phil Demers had with the walrus Smooshi before he quit in 2012 and became a vocal critic of the park.
 In June 2020, the film was named as the winner of 2020 Rogers Audience Award and as Overall Favourite at the Hot Docs Canadian International Documentary Festival.
 The Audience Award allowed the film to be fast tracked in the Academy Award for Best Documentary Feature category, "provided it meets all other criteria for eligibility".

 The CBC's Documentary Channel item about the film stated that Demers had "appeared four times on the Joe Rogan show, has testified before the Canadian Senate, and is being sued for $1.5 million for plotting to steal Smooshi, the walrus".
 On September 20, 2022, Demers and the park reached a non-costs agreement where the walrus Smooshi and her calf Koyuk would be rehomed.
-The two walruses were removed to SeaWorld Abu Dhabi in March 2023.
+The two walruses were moved to SeaWorld Abu Dhabi in March 2023.